 Steps 1-3 of the data design (see pp. 3-5 of Lab 2) should be mostly straightforward; for step 4, read the description of the constructor above, and note what is and isn't "given"-you'll eventually be using code similar to what I provided at the start of the lab to read the maze info from a file and store it.
-Note that when you declare your instance variables in the private section, you do have the option of declaring them without giving a default initial value, but particularly for any Location variables, your life will be easier if you give a default initial value, such as Location{-1,-1}, for reasons I'll explain in class later this week.
+Note that when you declare your instance variables in the private section, you have the option of giving them a "default" initial value that is used if they're not otherwise init'ed by the constructor.
+This is often a good idea (so you don't deal with unspecified behaviour from un-init'ed variables), and especially for any Location variables, your life will be easier if you give a default initial value, such as Location{-1,-1}, for reasons I'll explain in class later this week.

 Actually do steps 1-4 before you move on.
 If you would like to type the step 1 stuff, put it in a comment in Maze.h.
-For step 2, draw your example mazes in comments in your .u file (i.e. before fully encoding them as examples, which I'll talk about below; but having them in the file will make it easier for me to see them if you screen share).
+For step 2, draw your example mazes on a piece of paper (notebook is fine) for now EVEN IF you think you know how to encode them in a file.
+(Paper is easier for me to look at during the lab.)
 For step 4, it's ok for now if the constructor is only a stub or only partially implemented.
 Now, for real, work on steps 1-4.
-Ask me questions and/or chat with your breakout-room-mate if you're not sure how.
+Ask me questions and/or chat with your neighbour if you're not sure how.
 SERIOUSLY DO THOSE STEPS NOW-DO NOT MOVE ON UNTIL YOU'VE GOT THEM with at least a stub for the constructor.